 Entered the examination hall?
 Found your seat?
 Now just sit down and relax yourself by taking a deep breath.
 Exhale out all the worries and stay calm.
-When you got your answer paper, first of all remember to write your name and roll number on the paper.
-You won’t believe how many students forget to do this very initial activity out of anxiety.
+When you got your answer sheet, first of all remember to write your name and roll number on the front page of your sheet.
+You won’t believe how often students forget to do this very initial activity out of anxiety.
 Even while taking the exam if you feel yourself panicking or stressing out, put down your pen/pencil and take several long, deep breaths.
 This will help you clear your mind and fill your blood with oxygen making you feel refreshed.

-2. Give a thorough reading to the question paper
+2. Take a thorough reading of the question paper

-Read all the questions carefully before starting writing the exam so that you get an idea of the questions that seems tough or easy to you.
-Reading all questions thoroughly will ensure you make the right choices and can highlight how much you know about the topic.
-Start answering the questions that you feel the most confident about.
+Read all the questions carefully before starting writing the exam so that you get an idea of the questions that which part seems easy or tough for you.
+Reading all questions thoroughly will ensure you make the right choices and can highlight how much you know about the topics.
+Start answering the questions which you feel the most confident about.
 There is no need to answer the questions in order.
 Also, if you find any confusion or you are not clear on any particular question then don’t be afraid to ask the examiner.
-Sometimes the paper may contain typos, misprints or any editing which is hard to understand, in that case simply ask your instructor for clarification .
+Sometimes the paper may contain typos, misprints or any editing which is hard to understand.
+In that case simply ask your instructor for more clarification.

 3. Structure your time

 This is where you need to be strict with yourself.
 Assign each section or each question a particular time limit which will help you complete the paper within the given time constraint.
 Don’t spend more time than you planned on a particular section/question else you won’t be able to give the next question your full attention and gain those extra marks.
 Also, leave any question that you are not sure about for the end.
 Remember to spare out some time for the end so that you may go back over your answers and add in little notes or pieces of information where needed which could help you bump up your grade.